Timing and Easing

 - Use Premiere’s own keyframe system for the transition

-Use the Ease Out and Ease In controls to shape how the move leaves the starting state and lands on the ending state.
+Ease In shapes how the move lands on the ending state.

-Available curve options include:
+Available curve options are:

 - Linear